krasheninnikov/krasheninnikov.github.io/_posts/2017-9-18-conda-tutorial.md

 ---
 layout: post
-title: Setting up an Anaconda environment for machine learning and reinforcement learning using Anaconda Navigator
+title: Setting up an Anaconda environment for machine learning using Anaconda Navigator
 ---